Much like Argentina’s bustling wine industry, Buenos Aires brilliantly blends the old and new into a flavorful, cultural metropolis.

-Despite the 2001 devaluation crises and inflation, the country provides a high standard of living accompanied with the highest rate of university students in Latin America; predominately because of how inexpensive (almost free) the education is.
+Despite the 2001 devaluation crises and inflation, the country provides a high standard of living accompanied by the highest rate of university students in Latin America; predominately because of how inexpensive (almost free) education is.
 As a result, businesses are provided with a highly skilled workforce at a lower cost.

 Buenos Aires’ entrepreneurial economy is flooded with fresh, creative and innovative thinkers.